dankelley/nvim/README.md

 This is based on a starter template for [LazyVim](https://github.com/LazyVim/LazyVim), with some modifications to work with R files.
 Refer to the [documentation](https://lazyvim.github.io/installation) to get started with lazyvim.
 I have some notes on how I transitioned from lunarvim on my blog at [https://dankelley.github.io/dek_blog/2024/07/06/setting-up-lazyvim.html](https://dankelley.github.io/dek_blog/2024/07/06/setting-up-lazyvim.html).

+But, before I start, I ought to explain how I installed `neovim`.
+I work on MacOS, and so I either install a development version from the neovim website or, for something a bit more stable, I use homebrew (`brew install neovim`).

 ## Customization Details

 ### Use a 'nerd' font in terminal settings